SoltauFintel/oceanground/README.md

 After that you can call http://{host}:9032 and log in with Facebook.

 It's clever to install a 2nd OceanGround container for updating the 1st OceanGround instance.
-You can access the 2nd instance with Microsoft Edge on http://{host}:9031.
+You can access the 2nd instance (with another browser) on http://{host}:9031.

     docker run -d \
         --name oceangroundupdater \